metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 Optional:

 - `interval` (String) Interval used to perform health checks.
-- `retry_interval` (String) RetryInterval is the intervañ used to perform health check retries.
+- `retry_interval` (String) RetryInterval is the interval used to perform health check retries.

 <a id="nestedatt--spec--connection--secret_template"></a>